matenure/sci-disco/README.md

 ## Train

-Run the train.py to start processed the data and start training
+Run the train.py to start processed the data and start training.

 ```
 > python train.py